beejjorgensen/bgnet0/src/bgnet0_part_1000_endianess.md

 But the network can only send and receive bytes!
 How can we convert arbitrary numbers to single bytes?

-That's what this exploration is all about.
+That's what this chapter is all about.

 We want to:

 * Convert integers to byte sequences
 * Convert byte sequences back into integers

-And in this exploration we'll look at:
+And in this chapter we'll look at:

 * How numbers are represented by sequences of bytes
 * What order those bytes go in